Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Methods

 \subsection{ForageWorld: Naturalistic Foraging with Internal States}

 We build on the Craftax benchmark \citep{matthews2024craftax}, modifying it to support more naturalistic behavior under partial observability.
 ForageWorld introduces ecological constraints and uncertainty to better reflect real-world cognitive demands and enable deeper analysis.
 In particular, the need to localize food and avoid predators increases the memory demands relative to the original Craftax task.
-Cows have an arena-wide limit, spawn at fixed locations, and diffuse over time—leading to temporary, localized food depletion and requiring the agent to leave and revisit patches periodically (\autoref{fig:Fig1}).
+Cows have an arena-wide count limit, spawn at fixed locations, and diffuse over time—leading to temporary, localized food depletion and requiring the agent to leave and revisit patches periodically (\autoref{fig:Fig1}).

 Drinking from procedurally placed water sources maintains hydration.
 Predators intermittently appear near food patches and pursue agents when within line of sight (\autoref{fig:Fig1}).
 Agents manage hunger, thirst, fatigue, and health.
 Fatigue recovers only through sleep, starvation and extreme thirst reduce health, and death occurs if the health variable hits zero.
 Sleep can only be performed when energy is below 50\% of maximum.
 It immobilizes the agent while gradually restoring energy and, if applicable, health (\autoref{fig:Fig1}).
 Arenas are procedurally generated with randomized layouts, ensuring per-episode novelty.
 Unlike Craftax, our reward function is focused on agent survival: to receive reward, the agent must maintain its physiological resources (health, food, drink, energy) above half their maximum values.
-This objective correlates strongly with survival time and encourages the agent to maintain a buffer in resource levels—without promoting overconsumption or maxing out all variables.
+This objective correlates strongly with survival time and encourages the agent to maintain a buffer in resource levels—without promoting overconsumption or maxing out all variables \citep{leeevaaa}.
 Specifically, the reward function is:

-As defined in Equation~\ref{eq:reward}, the agent’s reward is a function of physiological variables: it receives positive reward only when all key survival resources—health, food, drink, and energy—are maintained above a threshold. \\ For analysis, we log neural states, actions, and environment variables for each timestep (\autoref{tab:logged_variables}).
+As defined in Equation~\ref{eq:reward}, the agent’s reward is a function of physiological variables: it receives increasing positive reward for each key survival resource maintained above a threshold—health, food, drink, and energy. \\ For analysis, we log neural states, actions, and environment variables for each timestep (\autoref{tab:logged_variables}).
 This setup also supports held-out evaluation, enabling generalization assessment.
 Logged variables span both behavioral and neural axes from our analysis framework (\autoref{tab:analysis-framework}).